mathemakitten/keras-workshop/README.md

 ## Installation

-If you haven't installed Python 3 already, I would highly recommend installing via the [Anaconda package manager][anaconda].
+If you haven't installed Python 3 already, I would highly recommend installing via Anaconda: https://www.anaconda.com/download/

 If you have already installed Python 3, you can just install the following libraries: